cliffc2/cliffnotes/README.md

 >Oct 2, 2019 - This is a quick "how to" list to load and run Shelley Testnet, Jormungandr Alpha 0.5.5 (x) from scratch (source).
 I'm on a mac now.
 I'll try to add Win, Ubuntu, and Nix reviews.
 References to other guides are below.

-_This is currently under construction_ 10-3-2019 \
+_This is currently under logical review and construction_ 10-3-2019 \
-Support and Technical question are welcome here. https://github.com/input-output-hk/shelley-testnet
+Technical support and questions are welcome here. https://github.com/input-output-hk/shelley-testnet

 >Jormungandr is written in the Rust programming language.